 - Most Unique Attraction: The Racetrack Playa

-There are not many places to stay at in the park.
+There are not many places to stay in the park.
 Right next to Furnace Creek there is an awesome hotel called The Inn at Death Valley.
 It looks and feels like an oasis in the desert.
-It has all the things you would expect from a four star hotel and we truly enjoyed our stay there.
+It has all the things you would expect from a four-star hotel and we truly enjoyed our stay there.

 Things to see

 The park is humongous.
-It is has attractions to see which can easily take an entire day driving for a round trip.
-Some of them are packed and close to Furnace Creek but The Racetrack, Ubehebe Crater and others would take you a good three plus hours one way to get to.
+It has attractions to see which can easily take an entire day driving for a round trip.
+Some of them are packed and close to Furnace Creek but The Racetrack, Ubehebe Crater, and others would take you good three-plus hours one way to get to.
 Here are the things we were able to see and really enjoy:

 Eureka Valley Sand Dunes

-This trip is the one we had trouble with with our 4×4 Subaru Forester.
-The road is rough and it does require all terrain tires.
+This trip is the one we had trouble with our 4×4 Subaru Forester.
+The road is rough and it does require all-terrain tires.
 The drive is long and there is no reception or super spotty one you can not rely on at all.
 So if you are going in that direction make sure you are properly equipped and have tons of water with you.
-Due to the fact it was so hot that day we reached the dunes but did not hike them etc. We were the only living souls there and it was truly unique experience.
-During the winter season this would be absolute must see attraction.
+Due to the fact it was so hot that day we reached the dunes but did not hike them etc. We were the only living souls there and it was truly a unique experience.
+During the winter season, this would be an absolute must-see attraction.
 Note that if you do not plan to hike the dunes this attraction might not be worth the risks during the summer.

 The Ubehebe Crater is on the way to the Racetrack Playa and most of the people do both in one trip.
-It is absolutely worth stoping there.
+It is absolutely worth stopping there.
 The view is magnificent.
 We visited this crater two times and both it was just us and the few birds flying over the crater.
-There are plenty of great views around the crater as well as hikes you could take down.
+There are plenty of great views around the crater as well as hikes you could takedown.
 You also get an awesome view of the valley around the crater.

 Devil’s Golf Course

-It is not a real golf course of-course but it is truly a unique desert like landscape.
-Everywhere you look there is only desert and dried land.
+It is not a real golf course of-course but it is truly a unique desert-like landscape.
+Everywhere you look there is the only desert and dried land.
 It is just off the main road and can easily be combined with the Badwater Basin, Artist’s Palette and others to be visited in one day.

 By far the best view of the entire park is at Dante’s View.
 The road is great and well maintained.
 You can also visit the Zabriskie Point on your way.
 This also is the best place to enjoy the sunset and stargaze since it is at high elevation (almost 5,500 ft).
 It does get busy so have that in mind.
 Especially if you plan to take pictures of the sunset make sure you are there early.
 Plenty of tripods with cameras were there on our arrival.

-On the road to Dante’s View you can stop and see one of the better and more colorful mountain landscapes at the Zebriskie Point.
+On the road to Dante’s View, you can stop and see one of the better and more colorful mountain landscapes at the Zabriskie Point.
 If you stay at The Inn it is 15 minutes drive.
 We visited this attraction two times since during the day it is very exposed and the shadows ruin the pictures.
-At sunrise this was one of the best views we experienced in the park.
-The viewpoint has 360 view of the different color hills and it is a nice place to just sit and relax enjoying the landscapes.
+At sunrise, this was one of the best views we experienced in the park.
+The viewpoint has 360 degrees view of the different color hills and it is a nice place to just sit and relax enjoying the landscapes.
 With some coffee that is one of the best ways to start your morning while in the Desert Valley National Park.